Peaky-XD/Butterfly/README.md

 ## Usage

 To use the image in your project, you can simply download it by clicking the "Download" button above.
-The image is provided in PNG format and is ready to be used in any compatible application.
+The image is provided in PNG format and is ready to Decode.

 ## Contributing